RIT-Election-Security/SAVVI-terraform/README.md

 * SSH to other instances by hostname
 * by the time this is actually used by someone, ansible or its dependencies may have deprecated python2, which this uses for deployment
 * each instance has a `nginx` reverse proxy and a python webapp (using [Quart](https://pgjones.gitlab.io/quart/), except for the `ballotserver`, which uses [FastAPI](https://fastapi.tiangolo.com/))
+* `ballotserver` can intentionally only be accessed from the other webservers.  to access it externally in a test deployment, change its tags in `main.tf` to `ext-https` rather than `int-https`

 # How it all fits together
 The terraform rules in this repository create a set of virtual machine instances in Google Cloud Platform Compute Engine,